-- \dot{E} Learning within the Bank (In-House) - É Learning outside the Bank - É Learning program abroad - \acute{E} Orientation and Job Induction of new hires - É Student Trainee Program - \acute{E} Junior Executive Development Institute - \acute{E} Management Training Program/Fast Track Training Program - $m \acute{E}$ Branch Operations Development Program - É Leadership Courses - É Human Resources Talent Management Program

-Employee-related approved Bank policies

-- É Policy on Resignation and Retirement - É Policy on Work Schedule - É Harmonization of Bank Policies on Grant of Bonuses - \acute{E} Revisions on the PNB Policy on Transfer of Employee - \acute{E} Harmonization Policy on PNB Employees Loans - É Policy on Special Leave Anti-Violence Against Women - É Workplace Policy on HIV/AIDS - É Harmonization of PNB Policies on Leave Benefits - É Harmonization Policy on the Group Term Insurance - É Harmonized Policy on Christmas/Summer Allowance - É Workplace Policy on Breastfeeding - $\acute{\mathrm{E}}$ Harmonized Policy on Overtime Pay and Allowance - É Policy on Bank Expense Official Travel - É Policy on Employee Relocation/Dislocation - É Harmonized Policy on Maternity Leave Benefits

-(b) Show data relating to health, safety and welfare of its employees. (updated - 2015)

-- As of December 2015, there are 8,180 directors, officers and staff enrolled under the PNB Group Life Insurance and PNB Group Accident Insurance.
-A total of 8,682 principals are enrolled under the Bank's comprehensive health care maintenance program covering directors, officers, staff and retired employees with extended coverage.
-A total of 14,057 subsidized dependents are likewise enrolled under the Bank's healthcare program. - A total of 185 PNB Maternity Benefits were processed and paid from January to December 2015. - > The Bank has adopted various health-care activities in the workplace (e.g. discounted vaccinations, lectures on health care or wellness program, etc.).
-The Bank also have accredited Health Maintenance Organization (HMO) accredited physician and nurses who are assigned at the PNB Medical Clinics in Makati and Pasay to attend to various medical needs/consultations of employees.
+- É Learning within the Bank (In-House) - É Learning outside the Bank - É Learning program abroad - $\acute{E}$ Orientation and Job Induction of new hires - É Student Trainee Program - $\acute{E}$ Junior Executive Development Institute - $\acute{E}$ Management Training Program/Fast Track Training Program - É Branch Operations Development Program - É Leadership Courses - É Human Resources Talent Management Program - Employee-related approved Bank policies - É Policy on Resignation and Retirement - É Policy on Work Schedule - É Harmonization of Bank Policies on Grant of Bonuses - $\acute{E}$ Revisions on the PNB Policy on Transfer of Employee - É Harmonization Policy on PNB Employees Loans - É Policy on Special Leave Anti-Violence Against Women - É Workplace Policy on HIV/AIDS - É Harmonization of PNB Policies on Leave Benefits - É Harmonization Policy on the Group Term Insurance - É Harmonized Policy on Christmas/Summer Allowance - É Workplace Policy on Breastfeeding - $\acute{E}$ Harmonized Policy on Overtime Pay and Allowance - $\acute{E}$ Policy on Bank Expense Official Travel - $\acute{E}$ Policy on Employee Relocation/Dislocation - É Harmonized Policy on Maternity Leave Benefits - (b) Show data relating to health, safety and welfare of its employees. (updated October 2016) - As of June 30, 2016, there are 8,206 Directors, Officers and Staff enrolled under the PNB Group Life Insurance and PNB Group Accident Insurance.
+A total of 8,126 principals are enrolled under the Bank's comprehensive health care maintenance program covering Directors, Officers, Staff and retired employees with extended coverage.
+A total of 11,110 subsidized dependents are likewise enrolled under the Bank's healthcare plan. - A total of 113 PNB Maternity Benefits were processed and paid from January to June 2016. - The Bank has adopted various health-care activities in the workplace (e.g. discounted vaccinations, lectures on health care or wellness program, etc.).
+The Bank also has an accredited Health Maintenance Organization (HMO) accredited physician and nurses who are assigned at the PNB Medical Clinics in Makati and Pasay to attend to various medical needs/consultations of employees.
 Medicines for minor illnesses (e.g. pain relievers, anti-allergies, antibiotics, anti-spasmodic, anti-diarrhea, etc.) are available at the clinics. - (c) State the company's training and development programmes for its employees.
-Show the data. (updated 2015)
+Show the data. (updated October 2016)